-- 1. Enrollment in a Valley College medical diploma or degree program - Medical Clinical Assistant (Diploma) ground program taught at the Beckley and Martinsburg campuses - Medical Administrative Assistant (Diploma), Medical Front Office Billing and Coding (Diploma) and Health Services Administration (Associate (AAB) or Bachelor (BS) Degree) online programs administrated by the Martinsburg campus. - 2.
+- 1. Enrollment in a Valley College Allied Health diploma or degree program - Medical Clinical Assistant (Diploma) ground program taught at the Beckley and Martinsburg campuses - Medical Administrative Assistant (Diploma), Medical Front Office Billing and Coding (Diploma) and Health Services Administration (Associate (AAB) or Bachelor (BS) Degree) online programs administrated by the Martinsburg campus. - 2.
 Must have completed (graduated) from the Valley College Nursing Assistant (CNA) program - 3.
-Complete the scholarship application - 4.
+Complete the scholarship application and submit it to the Financial Aid Department - 4.
 Failure to graduate from the diploma or degree program will lead to forfeiture of scholarship - 5.
 Failure to remain current on Tuition Options Private Loan Payments (if applicable) may lead to forfeiture of scholarship